-Tax compliance risk management process for customers managed by Large Business: role of a Customer Relationship Manager
+Tax compliance risk management process for customers managed by Large Business: role of a Customer Compliance Manager

-A Customer Relationship Manager (CRM) must encourage the company to work with HMRC to deal with risks to tax compliance openly, co-operatively and where possible in real time.
+A Customer Compliance Manager (CCM) must encourage the company to work with HMRC to deal with risks to tax compliance openly, co-operatively and where possible in real time.

-As part of their normal relationship management activity, a CRM must try to understand the customer’s business and the overall level of tax risk the customer represents.
+As part of their normal relationship management activity, a CCM must try to understand the customer’s business and the overall level of tax risk the customer represents.
 This includes understanding whether the tax accounting arrangements are appropriate.
-So a CRM must talk to the customer about
+So a CCM must talk to the customer about

 - how it identifies key risks to tax compliance and